googlefonts/fontquant/Lib/fontquant/README.md

 🎛️ _This metric is variable-aware_

-Measures the width of all letters in the primary script of the font as a percentage of the UPM.
+Measures the width of encoded characters of the font as a percentage of the UPM and returns the average of all glyphs measured.
 Based on `fontTools.pens.statisticsPen.StatisticsPen`

 _Return Value:_ Percentage as floating point number 0—1 (e.g. `0.5`)